Welcome to today's edition of the Rush 24-7 podcast.

 I don't know.

-See, see it's a good thing you wonder why the people I talk to in inside of glass, you can't hear them, is they don't have microphones because Rush, why don't you ask Romney?
+You wonder why the people I talk to and inside of glass, you can't hear them, because they don't have microphones, because, Rush, why don't you ask Romney?

-Trump never put his his dog on the roof of the car on a vacation.
+Has Trump ever put his dog on the roof of the car on a vacation?

-He talked about bombshells in Trump's tax return.
+He talked about bombshells in Trump's tax return that maybe he hasn't given a lot of money to the vets.

 And then Romney talked about the New York Times tape, that there's probably bombshells in the New York Times tape, which we told you about yesterday.